bacoords/block-theme/readme.md

 ### Custom Blocks

 Because we're already using `@wordpress/scripts` to build our theme, we can also use it to build our custom blocks.
 The `blocks` directory contains all of the custom blocks for the theme.
+Blocks are automatically registered and enqueued in the theme.

+To scaffold a new custom block, run `npm run create-block [block-name]` from the command line.
+This will create a new _dynamic_ block in the `src/blocks` directory with all the necessary files and code, namespaced to the theme `block-theme`.
+You can pass additional arguments using the extra `--` flag.

 ## Linting and WordPress Coding Standards